DHTMLX/docs-todolist/docs/guides/multiselection.md

 ## Initially selected tasks

-To create a To Do List with initially selected tasks, use the [`selected`](api/configs/selected_config.md) configuration property of the To Do List.
+To create a To Do List with initially selected tasks, use the [`selected`](api/configs/selected_config.md) configuration property.
 The example below preselects three tasks on initialization:

 ~~~js {12}
 const list = new ToDo("#root", {